LATEST

 The True Story Of The Fox Hollow Murders

 For three decades, Indiana’s most disturbing serial killer flew under the true crime radar.
-In 1996, at least a dozen bodies were found at a Westfield estate belonging to wealthy businessman Herb Baumeister, but it wasn’t until recently that podcasters and filmmakers caught wind of the case.
-Will national attention heal the scars left by this tragedy?
-Or will the current obsession with murder turn a vicious Indy predator into a pop culture star?
+In 1996, at least a dozen bodies were found at a Westfield estate belonging to wealthy businessman Herb Baumeister, but it wasn’t until recently that efforts to identify the victims went into high gear.

 The Ticket